-Before transitional services are provided, LEP/ELLs should always have the opportunity to participate in magnet schools, gifted and talented, and other special programs as well as participating in after-school programs for language enrichment.
-LEP/ELLs should also be able to participate in bilingual vocational/career awareness programs; they do not have to wait until transition.
+Before transitional services are provided, ELLs should always have the opportunity to participate in magnet schools, gifted and talented, and other special programs as well as participating in after-school programs for language enrichment.
+ELLs should also be able to participate in bilingual vocational/career awareness programs; they do not have to wait until transition.

 For how long must transitional services be provided under CR Part 154?

-CR Part 154 requires that schools ensure a minimum of one-year transition for former limited English proficient students into a mainstream English program.
+CR Part 154 requires that schools ensure a minimum of one-year transition for former English Language Learner students into a mainstream English program.

 (CR Part 154.3)(2)(i) (14KB)